Harman Blennerhassett: Life

-As the result of the president's call for the arrest of Burr, Blennerhassett, and their ca. 70 followers, the mansion and island were occupied and plundered in December 1806 by local Virginia militia.
+As the result of the president's call for the arrest of Burr, Blennerhassett, and their ca. 70 followers, the mansion and island were occupied and plundered in December 1806 by the local Virginia militia.
 Blennerhassett fled, was twice arrested, and finally imprisoned in the Virginia state penitentiary.
 He was only released following Burr's acquittal at the end of a long 1807 treason trial at Richmond, Virginia.
 The Blennerhassetts never returned to their island home, which in 1811 was destroyed by fire.

 Now forced to earn a living for himself and family, Blennerhassett first settled on a cotton plantation near Port Gibson, Mississippi, where he lost what was left of his once large fortune.
+According to Emily Van Dorn Miller, daughter of P. A. Van Dorn, "Port Gibson is also noted as having been the home or hiding place ("La Cache") of Blennerhasset; not on the Mississippi River, as has been stated, but six or eight miles back of the town in the interior, surrounded by magnificent tall oaks and forest trees, a place once renowned for its beauty, comfort and hospitality."

 Thereafter he unsuccessfully attempted to practice law in Montreal, Lower Canada (1819–1822), and eventually returned to Europe (1824).
-Here he initially lived with his family at Bath, England, but later relocated in the Channel Islands where he died in 1831.
+Here he initially lived with his family at Bath, England, but later relocated to the Channel Islands where he died in 1831.
+He was buried in Candie Cemetery, which had opened the same year.

-The Blennerhassetts had six children: five biological, with three borne on the island and two while in Mississippi, and one adopted.
+The Blennerhassetts had six children: five biological, with three born on the island and two while in Mississippi, and one adopted.
 Of the biological children, three survived infancy, all sons.

 The Blennerhassetts' island mansion was reconstructed 1984–1991 by the State of West Virginia, which now operates the site as a state park, Blennerhassett Island Historical State Park.